What is a Reverse Merger with a Public Shell?

 normally takes 3 to 6 months, before the company can trade its stock on

 the OTC/BB.
-The NASD will require 40 to 50 shareholders and sufficient public float to
+FINRA will require 40 to 50 shareholders and sufficient public float to

 approve the 211 application.

 If you need assistance in having a Form

 211 filed with the NASD so that your company can trade on the OTC/BB, we

 can help prepare that paperwork and introduce you to a market maker.